Montana-Code-School/js-dom/README.md

 ### DOM Structure - Tree

-The DOM is organized as a tree data structure.
+The DOM is organized as a tree.
 A tree has a branching structure, has no cycles (a node may not contain itself, directly or indirectly), and has a single, well-defined root.
 In the case of the DOM, `document` serves as the root.

 A way to visualize our document tree is as follows:
 ![DOM Tree Example](https://eloquentjavascript.net/img/html-tree.svg)